-During laser application doctors have immediate control of lesion formation by monitoring electrograms recorded via the RytmoLas®m and can stop the radiation when local electrical activation is abolished, thereby saving the adjacent lung, nerves, and esophagus from thermal damages.
+During laser application doctors have immediate control of lesion formation by monitoring electrograms recorded via the RytmoLas[®] and can stop the radiation when local electrical activation is abolished, thereby saving the adjacent lung, nerves, and esophagus from thermal damages.
 If the treatment is successful, you will be cured from your attacks of rapid and/or irregular heart rhythm.
-Laser application is painless and in case if you have a pacemaker or an ICD implanted it does not jeopardize the function of the device.
-The RytmoLas®m is notNMR compatible.
+Laser applications are painless and if you have a pacemaker or an ICD implanted it does not jeopardize the function of the device.